apache/tapestry-5/54_RELEASE_NOTES.md

 such as `data-grid-row="first"`, `data-grid-property="title"`, etc. These attributes may still be referenced using CSS rules where desired.

-## Java 1.6 required

-As of version 5.4, Tapestry requires Java 1.6 at least.

 ## ValueEncoder Changes

-The automatic ValueEncoder from String to any Number type, or ti Boolean have changed slightly.
+The automatic ValueEncoder from String to any Number type, or to Boolean have changed slightly.
 An empty input string is encoded to a null rather than being passed through the type coercer.
 This reflects the desire that a submitted value (in a URL or a form) that is blank is the same as no value: null.